 Originally, Chaos Engineering involved submitting extremely complex cloud-deployed systems to randomized, negative behavior, like shutting down an individual node or instance to see how the system responded.
 This was Netflix’s rationale for creating and later releasing their open source Chaos Monkey.
 They were migrating to AWS, and needed to be reliable against random host failure.

-The ultimate purpose was never chaos, but resilience.
+The ultimate purpose was never chaos, but reliability.
 Learning how a system responds to a stimulus affords engineers the opportunity to compensate by adjusting their systems to automatically mitigate against future occurrences of the same stimulus.
 When you simulate a problem while controlling the parameters, you collect useful data while limiting the impact.

 Stated simply, Chaos Engineering is not chaotic, it actively seeks to limit the chaos of outages by carefully investigating how to continually make a system more robust.
 For this reason, some prefer to use terms like reliability engineering, which is a term with a broader coverage.
 A site reliability engineer may perform Chaos Engineering experiments, but that is only a part of their overall job.

 As Chaos Engineering has matured (and continues to mature), the idea of injecting random failures gave way to instead injecting intentional, measured, known failures in carefully designed ways.

 This is done thoughtfully, scientifically, experimentally, with designs that limit the impact area (often called the blast radius) and the potential impact to other parts of the wider system and with a means to stop and roll back the experiment at any moment if we discover it is causing harm beyond the goals of the experiment.
 Metrics are used across the system to measure the results of testing and provide as full of a picture of the response to the stimulus as possible.
 Experiments may be conducted anywhere across cloud instances, services, microservices, Docker or other containers, and even via intentional application layer fault injection.
 We even see engineers testing the resource constraints of their monoliths.